dojo/docs/dijit/Tree-examples.rst

     <div id="treeOne"></div>

-Example to build a tree menu with links on nodes
+Example how to build a tree menu with links on nodes
 -----------------------------------------------------------

-This example shows you how to use the tree to build a navigation menu.
+This example shows you how to use a tree to build a navigation menu.

 .. cv-compound::